-The most recent model is called the Max Total and includes a built-in touch screen and two free months of Bowflex JRNY if you want to check out workout routines tailored to your needs.
-The Max Total is the swiss-army knife of cardio machines if you want something a little different.
+The most advanced model is called the Max Total and includes a built-in touch screen and two free months of Bowflex JRNY if you want to check out workout routines tailored to your needs.
+These machines facilitate a different type of motion, for sure, but it is efficient and effective.
+The Max Total is the swiss-army knife of cardio machines if you are looking for something a little different.

 VeloCore Indoor Bike

 If you thought JRNY was a direct response to the Peloton-type experience, then check out the VeloCore.
 The Bowflex VeloCore has a stationary bike mode and a leaning bike mode, which you can choose if you want to engage your core and other stabilizing muscles into your cardio routine.